Printable PDF version

 Environmental Justice Community – any community that has been historically marginalized and overburdened by pollution.
 Environmental justice communities include, but may not be limited to, minority populations, low-income populations, or Indigenous peoples.

-Federal Power Act (FPA) – a federal law that grants FERC jurisdictional powers to govern the wholesale transmission and sale of electric power, the interstate transmission of gas and oil, the siting and construction of interstate natural gas pipelines and facilities, and licensing of hydroelectric projects.
+Federal Power Act (FPA) – a federal law that, among other authorities, grants FERC jurisdictional powers to govern the wholesale transmission and sale of electric power.

 Final Rule – new regulatory requirements issued by a federal agency.
 A final rule also establishes an effective date, identifies issues raised by commenters in response to the Notice of Proposed Rulemaking (see definition below), and provides the agency’s response.